bappaditya-banerjee/E-Commerce-Project/README.md

 # QuickCart - A simple eCommerce website

-QuickCart is an open-source **Next.js eCommerce full stack ** project.
+QuickCart is a Next.js eCommerce full stack  project.
 It provides a modern, fast and customizable shopping UI.